kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

     - `client-id` : `optional`.
 Specifies the OAuth2 client id to connect to Azure.
     - `client-secret` : `optional`.
 Specifies the OAuth2 client secret to connect to Azure.

+    The `data` field of the mentioned k8s secret can have the following key-value pairs.
     ```yaml
     data:
       subscription-id: <value>